DrSneus/Video-Game-Completionist-Calculator/README.md

 This project is a calculator that determines how difficult a game is to fully complete.

 To Do:
--Create an average game's difficulty score
+-Create an advanced table of information
 -Determine a game's Steam id given its name
 -Determine a game's How Long To Beat id given its name

 Done:
+-Create an average game's difficulty score
 -Can gather Steam achievement information given a game's id -Can gather How Long To Beat information given a game's id